JacquesLucke/animation_nodes_manual/content/release_notes/v2_2/matrix/index.md

 A center and an axis options were added to the *Linear* mode to center the distributed matrices and align them on the chosen axis.

+A plane axis option was added to the *Circle* mode to define the plane at which the circle will lie.

+A new *Hexagonal Grid* mode was added.

 It is now possible to search for the node using the name of its modes.
 For instance, searching for *Spiral* will add a node with its mode set to spiral.